ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/vectorization-friendly-data-layout/data-layout-basics-2.md

  b88:   d65f03c0        ret
  ```

- That was an easy one to fix, see the next section for a more complex problem.
+Sometimes it's easy to make data layout improvements, continue to the next section for a more complex problem.